aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/search-and-replace/find-text-in-a-worksheet/_index.md

 url: /worksheets/find-text/
 aliases: [/find-text-in-a-worksheet/]
 weight: 40
-keywords: "Excel, Aspose.Cells Cloud, REST API, find text, worksheet, spreadsheet"
+keywords: "Excel, Aspose.Cells Cloud, REST API, find text, worksheet, spreadsheet, search"
-description: "Use Aspose.Cells Cloud REST API to find text in an Excel worksheet.
+description: "Use the Aspose.Cells Cloud REST API to find text in an Excel worksheet.
 The API is available across multiple SDKs and programming languages."
 ---

 This REST API searches for text in an Excel worksheet.